bp4mc2/bp4mc2.github.io/modeling/index.md

 - How to deal with versioning?

 ## What do http URIs identify?
 We begin with the most difficult question.
 At least, it is a question that is been on the minds of people from the dawn of the semantic web till this day.
 And although the answer seems obvious (being: "*anything you want*"), the implications are not.
+And maybe we might have good reasons to limit the things we may *want* that http URIs identify.

 To start with the answer: